Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \subsection{Fundamental normal surfaces}

-Fix a subtetrahedral \ths{} $\mathcal{H}$ of a manifold $M$ and recall that we can associate a vector in $\ZZ^{d_H|\mathcal{H}|}$ to each normal surface in $\mathcal{H}$, where by Remark~\ref{remark:boundondH} $d_H$ is at most $13\cdot 13!$, so is bounded.
-A vector $v$ in $\ZZ^{d_H|\mathcal{H}|}$ corresponds to a normal surface $F$ if and only if it satisfies the following conditions: \begin{enumerate} \item each coordinate of $v$ is nonnegative; \item fixing a parallelity piece $P$ and a component of intersection $C_1$ of $P$ with a 0-handle, for any other component $C_2$ of intersection of $P$ with $\mathcal{H}^0$, $|P\cap C_1| = |P\cap C_2|$; \item for each 1-handle $D^1\times D^2$, which has two components of intersection with 0-handles, for each arc type in $\{0\}\times D^2$ up to normal isotopy, the number of elementary discs in each 0-handle of the types that intersect the 1-handle in that arc type are the same; and \item for each pair of elementary disc types in a subtetrahedral 0-handle, if they have an essential intersection then $v$ contains only one of them. \end{enumerate}
+Fix a subtetrahedral \ths{} $\mathcal{H}$ of a manifold $M$ and recall that we can associate a vector in $\ZZ^{d_H\norm{\mathcal{H}}}$ to each normal surface in $\mathcal{H}$, where by Remark~\ref{remark:boundondH} $d_H$ is at most $13\cdot 13!$.
+A vector $v$ in $\ZZ^{d_H\norm{\mathcal{H}}}$ corresponds to a normal surface $F$ if and only if it satisfies the following conditions: \begin{enumerate} \item each coordinate of $v$ is nonnegative; \item fixing a parallelity piece $P$ and a component of intersection $C_1$ of $P$ with a 0-handle, for any other component $C_2$ of intersection of $P$ with a 0-handle, the number of elementary discs that intersect $C_1$ is equal to the number that intersect $C_2$; \item for each 1-handle $D^1\times D^2$, which has two components of intersection with 0-handles, for each arc type in $\{0\}\times D^2$ up to normal isotopy, the number of elementary discs in each 0-handle of the types that intersect the 1-handle in that arc type are the same; and \item for each pair of elementary disc types in a subtetrahedral 0-handle, if they have an essential intersection then $v$ contains only one of them. \end{enumerate}

-The first three conditions give us a cone $C$ in $\ZZ^{d_H|\mathcal{H}|}$, as they are linear.
+The first three conditions give us a cone $C$ in $\ZZ^{d_H\norm{\mathcal{H}}}$, as they are linear.
 Note that if $v\in C$ satisfies the fourth condition and $v = t + u$ for $t, u\in C$, then $t$ and $u$ also satisfy the fourth condition.

-\begin{defn} A normal surface $F$ is \emph{fundamental} if whenever $F = G_1 + G_2$ as a sum of normal surfaces, one of $G_1$ and $G_2$ is empty. \end{defn}
+As in the triangulation setting (recall Definition~\ref{defn:fundamental}), a normal surface $F$ is \emph{fundamental} if whenever $F = G_1 + G_2$ as a sum of normal surfaces, one of $G_1$ and $G_2$ is empty.